 - Grease a cake form with some butter and place into the fridge.

-- Seperate the eggs and whisk the egg white with half the sugar until stiff.
-Whisk the rest of the sugar, the hot water with the egg yolks until it foams.
-Now preheat your oven to 150 degrees.
+- Seperate the eggs and with a handmixer whisk the egg white with half the sugar until stiff.

-- With a sieve add the flour, baking poweder and cocoa powder to the egg yolk mixture and mix to a smooth dough before carfully folding in the stiff egg whites.
+- Carfully fold in the stiff egg whites.
+Add to a 25 cm cake ring.
 Now bake the base in the oven for about 30 minutes.
 Leave to cool.

 - Wash the strawberries and remove the stem.
 Add the lemon juice to the gelatin and sugar.